tm-a-t/telegram-bot-handbook/pages/book/chats/users.md

 ::: tabs key:libraries
 == aiogram
-A last name isn't always set, so `full_name` is a shortcut for a single string with the first name and the last name when it exists.
+A last name isn't always set, so `user.full_name` is a shortcut for a single string with the first name and the last name when it exists.

 ```python